fairlearn/fairlearn/docs/user_guide/assessment.rst

 need to review
 :math:`\E[h(X) \given A=a, D=d] = \E[h(X) \given D=d] \quad \forall a`
-where D represents the feature(s) within X across which members of the groups within A are distributed. :footcite:`xu2020conditionalfairness` Demographic parity would then require that the prediction of the target
+where D represents the feature(s) within X across which members of the groups within A are distributed.
+Demographic parity would then require that the prediction of the target
 variable is statistically independent of sensitive attributes conditional on D. Simply aggregating outcomes across high-level categories can be misleading when the data can be further disaggregated.
+More granular categories generally contain smaller sample sizes, and it can be more difficult to establish that trends seen in very small samples are not due to random chance.
 It's important to review metrics across these more graular categories, if they exist, to verify that disparate outcomes persist across all levels of aggregation.

+We also recommend watching out for the multiple comparisons problem, which states that the more statistical inferences are made, the more erroneous those inferences will become.
+For example, in the case of evaluating fairness metrics on multiple groups, as we break the groups down into more granular categories and evaluate those smaller groups, it will become more likely that these subgroups will differ enough to fail one of the metrics.
+For dealing with the multiple comparisons problem, we recommend investigating statistical techniques meant to correct the errors produced by individual statistical tests.

 Multiple metrics in a single :code:`MetricFrame`